Kong/docs.konghq.com/CONTRIBUTING.md

 When contributing, be aware of a few things:

-- Documention for Kong Catalog listings, which includes all Kong Inc.-published and community-published plugins and integrations, lives in the `app/_catalog` and `app/_data/extensions` directories. **Versioning is optional, and thus potentially inconsistent, for this part of the documentation**.
+- Documention for Kong Hub listings, which includes all Kong Inc.-published and community-published plugins and integrations, lives in the `app/_hub` and `app/_data/extensions` directories. **Versioning is optional, and thus potentially inconsistent, for this part of the documentation**.
 - Kong documentation lives in `app/x.x.x` and Kong Enterprise documentation